dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 ```{.python include=src/bcc/tools/mctop.py  startLine=196 endLine=206}
 ```

-This should allow for a simple pipeline of `memcached` metrics into other centralized logging systems.
+This should allow for a simple pipeline of Memcached metrics into other centralized logging systems.

 ## View Modes